-The pairfam data can also be used for teaching purposes.
-If students need to access the data, reduced datasets of the regular pairfam penal data have to be used to protect privacy.
-The reduced versions can be made accessible to students without completing the distribution form.
+The pairfam data can be used for teaching purposes.
+If students need to get access to the data, reduced datasets of the regular pairfam penal data have to be used to protect privacy.
+All users of the 50% teaching version must now sign a form.

-In the scientific use file we have provided the syntax required to produce this reduced version from the original data by generating new data sets that contain only 50% of the cases.
+In the scientific use file we provide the syntax required to produce this reduced version from the original data by generating new datasets that contain only 50% of the cases.

 Upon request, the pairfam anchor gross data sets are available as well.
 These data sets contain the cases of the whole population for each wave who have been contacted for an additional interview, i.e. all anchor persons who took part in the previous wave's survey and did not object to being re-interviewed, or who missed out on the previous wave (non-contacts and soft refusals).

 The following information on the fieldwork is available: number of contact attempts (personal, by phone, and by email), interviewer identification numbers, information on the place of residence, and a detailed breakdown of the final processing status (including different reasons for non-participation).